sachen-pather/ABSA_CaseStudyC/readme.md

+The full report can be viewed inside the repository

 # CUDA Asian Options Monte Carlo Pricer

 A high-performance CUDA implementation for pricing Asian options using Monte Carlo simulation with advanced variance reduction techniques.
 This project demonstrates the power of GPU acceleration in computational finance, achieving **20+ million simulations per second** on consumer hardware.